 – Bushcraft instructor – Bear Grylls has made survival skills cool for kids and adults nationally, and this sector in education and beyond – into corporate hospitality and leisure pursuits – is incredibly popular.
 Courses are available, and experience or qualifications will often be required.

 – Outdoor activity instructor – outdoor centres and school trip providers like Wildchild, are often recruiting team members to help deliver outdoor activities to children, and run outdoor adventure programmes.
 On-the-job training is often provided.

-So if you love being outdoors, enjoy spending time with children and are looking for a flexible working option, an outdoor education job could be perfect for you!
+So if you love being outdoors, enjoy spending time with children, want to be part of a great team, and are looking for a flexible working option, an outdoor education job could be perfect for you!
 With plenty of entry-level positions with schools, activity centres and children’s activity providers around the country, if you have a positive and hard-working attitude, you’re bound to find the perfect job to start your healthy and happy career in outdoor education.